Multiple Outlier Detection in Samples with Exponential & Pareto Tails: Redeeming the Inward Approach & Detecting Dragon Kings: Outlier Test Performance

-It is clear that the power, and especially the level, are highly sensitive to the validity of the Exponential model, and misspecification of the null can lead to erroneous inference.
-This has important implications for the next section where the test is used when the tail of the null df is only approximately Exponential or Pareto.
+It is clear that the power, and especially the level, are highly sensitive to the validity of the exponential model, and misspecification of the null can lead to erroneous inference.
+This has important implications for the practical application of the tests.
+In particular, one should have a sufficiently large sample to diagnose the validity of the null, and not blindly accept/reject the result of the test and its diagnostics.